keskival/universal-embodiment/README.md

 For example intent tokens aren't inherently in plain human language; they are just good representations of intents.
 There are luckily a lot of existing art in translating such token representations into human language and back, for example by CLIP embeddings, or by training a model mapping large multimodal model descriptions of intents of agents in scenes into intent representations in the universal embodiment system.

+Translation from actions to raw control signals also requires these sorts of translations, and also from raw observation signals to observation tokens and back.

 ## Citing

 Universal Embodiment